-Sometimes it’s nice to be able to make fresh-baked chocolate chip cookies right on the spot.
+Sometimes it’s nice to make fresh-baked chocolate chip cookies right on the spot.
 The trick is to have the dough pre-made and ready for baking.
-So that’s why today I’m sharing my tips for How to Make Frozen Cookie Dough Balls.
+So that’s why today I’m sharing my tips for how to make frozen cookie dough.

 I love the taste of a freshly-baked cookie.
 Seriously.
 I love making an entire batch of cookie dough, but only baking about half of that batch and then freezing the rest to make it super easy to have fresh-baked cookies at a moment’s notice.